 ~ ~ AZ COVID-19 - Cochise County & Tombstone AZ

 ~ ~ ~ Arizona COVID-19 cases slowing down.
 49.8% AZ residents now vaccinated.

 ~ ~ ~ Cochise County: 7/6/2021 - 250 new cases diagnosed the last 2 months.

-~ ~ ~ 46.7% of Cochise County residents are now vaccinated
+~ ~ ~ 46.7% of Cochise County residents now vaccinated

 ~ ~ ~ Tombstone zip-code maps: Cases discovered by testing -

-~ ~ ~ July 6, 2021 confirmed 121 total Covid-19 cases in Tombstone, for 2 new cases over the last 8 weeks.
-That doesn't account for any asymptomatic or those ill but not tested.
+~ ~ ~ July 6, 2021 confirmed 121 total Covid-19 cases in Tombstone = 2 new cases past 8 weeks.
+Not accounting for any asymptomatic or those ill but not tested.

 ~ ~ ~ Please remember COVID is a respiratory (airborne) disease.
 Once contracted, though, may affect many body systems & can have long-lasting effects.

-So Please Stay Safe!
-Keep doing what works is a primary key.
-Plus now, get vaccinated!
+Keep doing what works is the proven key.

 THE LATEST AT TOMBSTONE TRAVEL TIPS